 A programme of works setting out the recommendations for each of the 102 public park/play park locations has been identified.
 The first five years of the strategy has a projected spend of £250,000 per annum, a total cost of £1,125,000.
-The Rural Development Programme (RDP) will contribute an additional £1,004,339 of funding during the first two years of the strategy across 19 sites that will provide for new facilities and enhancement to existing parks and play areas.
-A projected strategy expenditure of £2,129,339 has been identified for Parks and Play projects across Mid Ulster District Council to the end of 2022.

-This programme aims to enhance the public park and play provision across Mid Ulster, tailoring the provision to the needs of the community in each DEA.
+The Rural Development Programme (RDP) will contribute an additional £1,004,339 of play improvements during the first two years of the strategy.
+A projected expenditure of £2,129,339 has been identified for projects to the end of 2024.
+This programme aims to enhance the public park and play provision across Mid Ulster.
 However due to the volume of locations, it is suggested that the Strategy is revisited within the third year to assess progress and review the outstanding works to be completed in the remaining 2 years.